La Greve D'Azette

-Ceri Dickinson bakes cakes, cupcakes and push pops for any occasion: weddings, christenings, birthdays, craft fayres and fundraisers.
+Ceri Hirst bakes cakes, cupcakes and push pops for any occasion, including weddings, christenings, birthdays, craft fayres and fundraisers.
 Ceri’s Cakes is very popular and has Ceri working long hours to meet the demand for her unique cakes, but she still finds time to bake for charities and regularly donates either cakes or gift vouchers to charity raffles.
 Ceri told us more about her journey from managing a bakery in Leeds to running her own small business in Jersey.

 I worked in a bakery in Leeds when I was 16 and worked my way up to manager by the time I was 17.
-I moved to Jersey when I was 18 to be with Adam (who is now my husband).
-I've been making cakes professionally for nearly 10 years.
+I moved to Jersey when I was 18 and set up Ceri's Cakes when I was 21.
+I've been making cakes professionally for over 11 years.

 I start work at 3am every day and bake all of my orders so that they are freshly baked on the day of collection/delivery.
 Whilst the cakes are in the oven or cooling I then make the decorations.
 At 7am I wake my children up and become "mum" again until I drop them off at school for 8.30am.
 I then come home and decorate the cakes, as they will be cool by then.